 Finally, it’s about time!
-The federal mask mandate for transportation is soon to be lifted.
-Originally the federal mask mandate was supposed to expire on March 18th.
-The federal mask mandate has been extended to April 18th.
-Hey, a few weeks can’t hurt that much!
-As Americans patiently await the day of being able to travel maskless, now is the time to start looking at places where Americans are sure to converge once again, enjoying America’s points-of-interest without restrictions.
+The federal mask mandate is long gone.
+Americans have waited a long time for when they could travel without wearing a mask.
+Now is the time to start looking at places where Americans are sure to converge once again, enjoying America’s points-of-interest without restrictions.
 There is no better place to start than the nation’s capital, Washington, DC.
 Washington, DC’s famous Metro subway is the most user-friendly subway in the United States.
 Visitors can access just about every well-known attraction via the Metro.
 So, what Washington, DC area locations are easily Metro-accessible?
 Here are 5 locations that make the list without the need of 2/3 vote.

-4. Sports and entertainment venues: There is not a single sports and entertainment venue that is not Metro-accessible.
-With the professional baseball season starting shortly, there’s no better place to start.
+4. Sports and entertainment venues: In the DC area, there is not a single sports and entertainment venue that is not Metro-accessible.
 Nationals Park is located one block from the Navy Yard station, on the Green Line.
-August brings about a new chapter in Washington’s football history.
+Now it’s Fall again, professional football is back in play.
+A new chapter has begun in Washington’s football history.
 The Washington Commanders play at FedEx Field.
-The closest and most convenient Metro station is Largo Town Center, located on the Orange and Blue Lines.
+The closest and most convenient Metro station is Largo Town Center, located on the Silver and Blue Lines.
 The NBA’s Washington Wizards and the NHL’s Washington Capitals play at the Capital One Arena.
 Capital One Arena sits atop the Gallery Place-Chinatown station, which serves the Yellow, Green, and Red Lines.
 The Red, Green, and Yellow Lines intersect at the Fort Totten station.